The life and sport of Abraham Cann -

 Abraham Cann's Life

-Colebrooke village Colebrooke Village today
+colebrooke village Colebrooke Village today

 1794 Abraham born at Colebrooke

-1820 Abe marries Mary Gorwyn
+1820 Abe married Mary Gorwyn

 1821 Son William and daughter Mary Ann die